 (ii) The child participates in the testing program currently in use in the state’s public schools.
 The test shall be administered to the child at a public school in the county of residence.
 Determination of acceptable progress shall be based on current guidelines of the state testing program;

 (iv) The child completes an alternative academic assessment of proficiency that is mutually agreed upon by the parent or legal guardian and the county superintendent.
-Criteria for acceptable progress shall be mutually agreed upon by the same parties; and

 (3) This subdivision applies to both home instruction exemptions set forth in subdivisions (1) and (2) of this subsection.
 The county superintendent or a designee shall offer such assistance, including textbooks, other teaching materials and available resources, all subject to availability, as may assist the person or persons providing home instruction.
 Any child receiving home instruction may upon approval of the county board exercise the option to attend any class offered by the county board as the person or persons providing home instruction may consider appropriate subject to normal registration and attendance requirements.

 (d) A child is exempt from the compulsory school attendance requirement set forth in section one-a of this article if the requirements of this subsection, relating to physical or mental incapacity, are met.
 Physical or mental incapacity consists of incapacity for school attendance and the performance of school work.
 In all cases of prolonged absence from school due to incapacity of the child to attend, the written statement of a licensed physician or authorized school nurse is required.
 Incapacity shall be narrowly defined and in any case the provisions of this article may not allow for the exclusion of the mentally, physically, emotionally or behaviorally handicapped child otherwise entitled to a free appropriate education.